Competitive Bid Exceptions and Sole Sourcing

 Drexel University requires competitive bids for purchases over $2,500.00.
 Some exceptions apply; see Competitive Bid Exceptions below.

-In some circumstances, when competition cannot be obtained or the situation necessitates the required number of competitive bids to be reduced, a Sole Source/Competitive Bid Exception Justification Form [PDF] (signed by the supervisor of the person authorizing the purchase), must be submitted to University Procurement.
+In some circumstances, when competition cannot be obtained or the situation necessitates the required number of competitive bids to be reduced, a Sole Source/Competitive Bid Exception Justification Form [PDF] (signed by the supervisor of the person authorizing the purchase), must be submitted to Procurement Services.

 Sole Source Definition and Criteria